JosefJW/Autodiff/README.md

 ## Examples

-For more complex examples, refer to the examples/ directory in the repository (not yet released).
+For more complex examples, refer to the examples/ directory in the repository.

 ## Contributing